FUE Edmonton Hair Transplant Clinic

 Are There Automated FUE Hair Transplant Techniques?

 Artas, SmartGraft, and Neograft are examples of automated and semi-automated hair transplant systems available in Canada and the USA.
 These devices have been around for many years now.
 SmartGraft was developed by Vision Medical over 5 years ago and was more recently acquired by Clarion Medical.
-NeoGraft is a very similar device that was also developed over 10 years ago by NeoGraft Solutions before being acquired by Venus Concepts.
+NeoGraft is a very similar device that was developed over 10 years ago by NeoGraft Solutions before being acquired by Venus Concepts.
 These devices attempt to reduce staffing costs and to take the human factor out of hair transplantation by automating some of the steps.
 However, in Dr. Nakatsui’s opinion, the human factor is precisely what is needed to account for all the variables involved in FUE hair transplantation.
 If this wasn’t the case, Dr. Nakatsui would himself switch to one of these devices to make the process easier.
 With this in mind, it is important to choose a surgeon who has experience with both FUE and FUT, and has lots of experience with non-automated devices in case things are not going as smoothly as anticipated.
 We have a list of questions to ask your surgeon that may be helpful to you.

 What are ARTAS Robotic FUE hair transplants?

 ARTAS is a type of robotic FUE for hair transplantation where a computer uses a mechanical arm to select and incise follicular units using tiny punches.
 The newest version also makes slits for recipient sites.
 With the recent update, our dermatologist Dr. Nakatsui was interested in the ability of the device to make slits for him but found out that it was incapable of dense packing to our desired density.

 Our main hesitation around ARTAS centres around its extraction abilities.
 It is very important for the physician to consider a multitude of variables that can affect the results of the procedure.
 For example, the type, strength, and magnitude of punch rotation; the type of punch; the motion of incision, and the type of initial pressure are all factors.